jostylr/event-when/eventwhen.md

     EvW.prototype.events = _"event listing";
     EvW.prototype.handlers = _"handlers for events";
     EvW.prototype.action = _"name an action";
-    EvW.prototype.scope = _"name a scope"
+    EvW.prototype.scope = _"name a scope";
     EvW.prototype.makeHandler = _"handler:make";
     EvW.prototype.error = _"error handling";

-### Emission
+### Emit

 This function is the core of both emit and later.

 First it gets an array of the various scope level events and loads their context objects.
-Then we create an array from that, with the most specific event first, that loads up the handlers for each event and gets ready to put the
+We create the event object which holds all relevant bits for this event call.

-    function (ev, data, q, action) {
+    function (ev, data, myth, type) {
         var emitter = this,
             sep = emitter.scopeSep;

+        type = type || "now";

+        emitter.log("emit", ev, type, data, myth);

         var scopes = ev.split(sep);